anainesvs/BERNAL_RUBIO_etal_G3_2018/README.md

 #### (2) Simulating survival data, demographics and omics

-The following script allows to simulate
+The following script allows to simulate SNP genotypes, gene expression values and methylation beta-values for 100 individuals, as well as survival data based on previous omics.
+The R package `simsurv` is used, using as inputs the simulated matrices.

 ```R
   #Simulating a SNP matrix.